 The book with the seven seals

-In ancient times, certain documents were written by an official and sealed by seven witnesses.
-A summary was written on the outside to ensure that the scroll would not be opened accidentally.
-Because opening the scroll means that it’s contents become valid.
+A summary of the contents was written on the outside to ensure that the scroll would not be opened accidentally, because opening the scroll meant that its contents became valid (activated).
 The contents of a scroll could be a will or a new law.

 The seven seals

 After the interruption of the 144,000, the seventh seal is opened.
-This shows a half hour of silence.
+This causes a half hour of silence.
 Silence has its own meaning in the Bible, but in Jewish literature there is a strong connection between the time of silence in heaven and the time when God hears the prayers of the saints.
 This continues the idea of the fifth seal, where the prayers of the saints come into focus.
-Even though the prayer of the saints is only mentioned twice, it connects the seals and the trumpets and plays a central role there.
+Even though the prayer of the saints is only mentioned twice, it connects the themes of the seals and the trumpets and plays a central role there.

 Sources